What is a Franchise Agreement?

 The franchise agreement is the legal agreement that creates a franchise relationship between a franchisor and a franchisee.
 Within a franchise agreement the franchisee is granted the legal right to establish a franchised outlet and operation wherein the franchisee, among other things, obtains the license and right to utilize the franchisors trademarks, trade dress, business systems, operations manual and sources of supply in offering and selling the products and/or services designated by the franchisor.
 The Franchise Agreement must be legally disclosed as an exhibit to a franchisor’s Franchise Disclosure Document which must be disclosed to prospective franchisee’s prior to offering or selling any franchises.

-What Start-Up Franchisor’s Need to Know About the Franchise Agreement
+What You Need to Know about the Franchise Agreement as a Franchisor

 As a franchisor your franchise agreement will serve as the primary and most important legal document that will govern and define the legal relationship with your franchisees.
 Within your franchise agreement you will be granting your franchisees the legal right to establish and develop their franchised locations and, in turn, the franchisees will be undertaking the obligation to establish and maintain their franchised operations in accordance with the mandates of your system and to pay to you certain on-going fees.

-What Franchisees Need to Know About the Franchise Agreement
+What You Need to Know about the Franchise Agreement as a Franchisee

 As a franchisee or prospective franchisee, the franchise agreement is the most critical document to your franchise investment.
 If you are promised something from a franchisor and you are relying on this promise, it must be contained in the franchise agreement or an amendment to the franchise agreement.
 To learn more about buying a franchise and due diligence steps to evaluate, click here.

 Typical Provisions in a Franchise Agreement

 Within your franchise agreement, some of the substantive legal rights and obligations that will be established include: